What if we could find an efficient process that extracted a pure source of power—hydrogen gas—directly out of water.

 Even with all the technological promise, researchers at both hubs have missed one major detail—recognition that God is responsible for creating photosynthesis in the first place.
 The president-designate at Nanyang Technological University, Professor Bertil Andersson, misplaces the praise for this incredible design: “We can learn a lot from Nature, if we look hard enough.”
 While he’s right that we can learn from creation, creation should ultimately lead us to awe of our Creator.

-This research will hopefully bloom into robust energy solutions.
+This research will ideally bloom into robust energy solutions.
 But we should never forget who is at the root of these endeavors—the real source of all technological ideas—God, who designed incomparable energy factories right outside our windows.